Skip to main content

 • “The music is also quite horrible.”

 • “Boring, boring, and bland; the music is terrible.
-Gameplay is boring.
-If you want a real game, buy Sins of a Solar Empire: Rebellion.
+Gameplay is boring too.
+If you want a real game, buy Sins of a Solar Empire Rebellion.
 That game is worth every penny.
-This game has 'bland' written all over it.
-I mean, yeah, it's a classic, but it sucks.”
+This game has bland written all over it.”

-• “Only a little criticism I have, and it's only minor, it doesn't ruin gameplay at all, is that the music in-game tends to be on a massive loop and the music selection is a little limited, so you could hear the same song being played over and over again before it changes track, just to do it again.”
+• “The music in the game tends to be on a massive loop and the music selection is a little limited, so you can hear the same song being played over and over again before it changes track, just to do it again.”

 • atmosphere